 - At least two summers of counselling experience.

 - Must possess a genuine interest in working with children and leading people.

 - Extensive experience teaching and communicating to children of varied ages in a children’s summer camp environment.

-- Minimum of a Bronze Cross swimming qualification (NLS preferred).
+- Minimum of a Bronze Cross swimming qualification (NL preferred).

 - Current certificate of Emergency First Aid and CPR.

 - Respect in Sport certifcation.

 - Must be enthusiastic, energetic, creative, and spontaneous.

 - Must possess strong written and verbal communication skills.